Rule 1: Persons Authorized to Practice Before the Board:

 A majority of the board, or the Chairman may, at his discretion, delegate other responsibilities and duties to the Vice-Chairman.

 The Board’s administrative fees or costs are as follows:

 When the Board transmits the record of a case to an Appellate Court, the appellant shall pay the Board’s copying charge for any duplicate copies required.

-The Rules of the Board are hereby made applicable to the Local Tax Division, subject to the provisions of R.S.
-47:1403 concerning the authority of the Judge of the Local Tax Division over all cases assigned to it by law.
+The procedural rules of the Board are hereby made applicable to the Local Tax Division, but may be varied by standing order of the Local Tax Judge and shall be subject to the provisions of R.S.
+47:1403 concerning the authority of the Local Tax Judge over all cases assigned to it by law.

 For the purposes of a case in the Local Tax Division, “Local collector” shall be substituted for the references in Rules 4 and 5 to the “Secretary”, and the name of the relevant Local collector’s agency shall be substituted for the reference to the “Department of Revenue” in the sample caption.

-For the purposes of a case in the Local Tax Division, only four (4) conformed copies of all pleadings and memoranda shall be required to be filed, together with the original, plus copies for any additional service requested.
+For the purposes of a case in the Local Tax Division, only three (3) conformed copies of all pleadings and memoranda shall be required to be filed, together with the original, plus copies for any additional service requested.

 The Board is an independent quasi-judicial entity that comprises three attorney members who are tax law experts appointed by the governor and confirmed by the Senate.